develooper1994/craft_text_detector/README.md

 * `--test_folder`: folder path to input images
 * `--refine`: use link refiner for sentense-level dataset
 * `--refiner_model`: pretrained refiner model

+### Training
+COMING!!! <br>
+`Note: When you train the IC15-Data or MLT-Data, please see the annotation in data_loader.py line 92 and line 108-112.`

 ## Links
 - WebDemo : https://demo.ocr.clova.ai/